sgupta298/IrisMLFastAPI/README.md

-flask-api
+FastAPI

-In this repo I show how to simple create an API for your machine learning models in Python.
+In this repo I show how to simple create an FastAPI for your machine learning models in Python.
 This ML model is for Iris Data.